DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-2. Add a method that checks the permissions and a method that submits a new post to the .NET MAUI application's data service.
+2. Add new methods to the .NET MAUI application's data service: one will check user permissions, another will  submit a new post.

    _Services/IDataStore.cs_: